Header image

 INTERNATIONAL EXPERIENCE

 Served as Africa Regional Director for new program development in Malawi, for CitiHope International during sabbatical from Drew University.
-Made two trips to Malawi to oversee food and medical aid programs and launch new AIDS education initiative called PACCT.
+Made seven trips to Malawi to oversee food and medical aid programs and launch new AIDS education initiative called PACCT.

-Public Policy Advocacy: invited to testify before the Human Rights Caucus of the United States Congress during the 8th anniversary of Chernobyl (1994), eventually resulting in a four-million dollar USAID relief project for Ukraine.
 Served as Senior Consultant, Chernobyl Childhood Illness Recovery Program, and Project Manager, Chernobyl Mental Health Project-Ukraine, United States Agency for International Development (USAID)--a three-year, four-million dollar Congressionally-mandated, cooperative agreement (1998-2001).

-CONSULTING WORK WITH NONPROFIT ORGANIZATIONS
+CONSULTING WORK WITH NON-PROFIT ORGANIZATIONS

 CitiHope Radio Ministry